Posted Jan 25, 2021 | By Brittney Hendricks

 Please first call your primary care doctor, a nurse hotline, or an urgent care center before going to the hospital.
 Check online resources like the CDC website if you are worried that you or a loved one has the COVID-19 virus.
 Do not go to the emergency room of a hospital unless you have deemed that you have an actual emergency.
 Call 911 or go to the emergency room if you are experiencing a medical emergency.

 California has a blueprint for reducing COVID-19 in the State with revised criteria for loosening and tightening restrictions on activities.
 See the State of California’s Blueprint for a Safer Economy for more information.
-Ventura County has moved to the less restrictive red tier of the system as of October 6.
-It will continue lifting restrictions once its average daily new COVID-19 cases are fewer than four for every 100,000 residents, approximately 35 per day, for two consecutive weeks.
+Ventura County has lifted its Stay at Home order and moved into the restrictive purple tier of the system as of January 25th.
+It will resume lifting restrictions once its average daily new COVID-19 cases are fewer than seven for every 100,000 residents, approximately 60 per day, for two consecutive weeks.

 Citywide, many restaurants are offering takeout and curbside delivery options in addition to al fresco (or, fresh air) dining options for guests.
 Please call ahead to see what each restaurant is offering, as offerings are subject to change.

-Oxnard hotels have been approved to reopen for leisure travel as of June 12th.
-Hotel rooms must be left vacant for 24 hours after a guest has departed.
+Oxnard hotels have been approved to reopen for leisure travel as of January 25th.
 Please contact your hotel directly to see whether pools, gyms, onsite dining and other amenities have reopened – upon reopening, amenities may be available to guests at reduced capacities, and reservations may be required.

 Oxnard is full of incredible opportunities for outdoor recreation and cultural travel.
 Many recreational businesses in the Channel Islands Harbor have reopened and are accepting reservations.
-The Mullin Automotive Museum will officially reopen Friday, Nov.
-6, 2020; Murphy Auto Museum officially reopened Saturday, Oct.
-17, 2020.
+The Mullin Automotive Museum has closed temporarily; Murphy Auto Museum has closed temporarily.
 The Murphy‘s Muscles & Mojo Morning Car Show returned August 2 from 7am to 9am and will be held monthly every 1st Sunday.
 News on the reopening of Channel Islands Maritime Museum is forthcoming.

 Grab a beer on draft from Bottle & Pint taproom inside Annex Food Hall at The Collection at RiverPark.
 Although the taproom is closed for indoor tastings, you can take your beer to go and head over to the new outdoor dining setup at Park View Court.